crivotz/v-ide-pathogen/README.md

 * [Vim-snippets](https://github.com/honza/vim-snippets): vim-snipmate default snippets.
 * [vim-hexokinase](https://github.com/RRethy/vim-hexokinase): Plugin for displaying the colours in the file.
 * [vim-polyglot](https://github.com/sheerun/vim-polyglot): A solid language pack for Vim.
+* [vim-node](https://github.com/moll/vim-node): Tools and environment to make Vim superb for developing with Node.js.
+Like Rails.vim for Node

 **COLOR SCHEMES**